Opentrons/opentrons/api/docs/v2/deck_slots.rst

 Specify a slot in one of two formats:

-* A letter-number pair like ``"A1"``.
+* A coordinate like ``"A1"``.
 This matches how the deck is physically labeled on an Opentrons Flex.
 * A number like ``"10"`` or ``10``.
 This matches how the deck is physically labeled on an Opentrons OT-2.